 • Any infection may break out or an existing one may worsen

-• Vomiting or nausea (less common)
+• Vomiting or nausea

 If some of these side effects occur, they can often be eliminated by reducing the dose of the cortisone treatment.
-In some cases, your veterinarian may prescribe a different type of cortisone that often has fewer of the side effects described above.
+In some cases, your veterinarian may prescribe a different type of cortisone that may cause fewer of the side effects described above.
 The goal is to use as little cortisone as possible and with as few side effects as possible so that the treatment is still effective.

 Some diseases and medical conditions require long-term treatment with cortisone.
 When cortisone needs to be prescribed for more than 3-4 months, new side effects can cause problems.
 The most common are: